leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 **Takeaways**

-1. Ditch the 5 star rating system in favour of relative rankings, user behaviour, and response rates
+1. Design better rating systems using relative rankings, user behaviour, and response rates
 2. Financial crises are about liquidity and not capital
-3. The corona crisis will define a generation
+3. The corona crisis will define a generation; choose how it defines you

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>